lordvaider/lordvaider.github.io/_posts/2021-05-19-Deliveroo Analysis III.md

 6. Look at the other players in the Deliveroo ecosystem: What about the riders?
 Would they get some benefit out of analysing their delivery data?
 Comparing their stats against other riders, or the population average?
 I don't know how much data Deliveroo shares with them, and in what format, but employers are typically incentivized to give their employees as little information as possible.

+[^1]: Well, I also know which other items typically accompany it, so one could in theory say that since the item 1, item2 and item3 occur together, it's a mains+side+drink combo.
+However, it's MUCH harder to extract meaningful inferences in this way, and almost impossible when your dataset is so small!